 SCOR is subject to comprehensive and detailed regulations and to the supervision of the insurance and reinsurance competent authorities in every country in which it operates.
 Some of these authorities are considering or may in the future consider enhanced or new regulatory requirements.
 These tightened measures of control and higher capital requirements, intended to further strengthen the protection of policyholders and/or financial stability, could affect the calculation of the local solvency ratio and have a material adverse impact on the Group, including a restricted underwriting capacity.
 Insurance and reinsurance supervisory authorities have broad administrative powers over many aspects of the reinsurance industry and SCOR cannot predict the timing or form of any future regulatory initiatives.
+While the material uncertainties listed below relate to known legal and regulatory developments that generally follow a predictable timeline, the risk remains that some material developments may be proposed and enacted into law in a short and unpredictable timeframe.

-Regulatory uncertainties include those stemming from protectionist trends, the ongoing Solvency II review and the United Kingdom (UK) withdrawal from the European Union (EU).
+Known regulatory uncertainties include those stemming from protectionist trends and the ongoing Solvency II review.

-The ongoing Solvency II review, by the European Insurance and Occupational Pensions, could lead to additional requirements for insurance and reinsurance undertakings.
-The regulatory impetus on systemic regulation emerging from the International Association of Insurance Supervisors (IAIS) holistic framework and the Solvency II review, may lead to a new recovery and resolution framework for insurance and additional liquidity risk management requirements.
+The ongoing Solvency II review could lead to additional requirements for insurance and reinsurance undertakings.
+The European Commission proposal for an Insurance Recovery and Resolution Directive (IRRD) may lead to additional requirements and supervisory powers on recovery and resolution as well as industry funding of resolution financing mechanisms.
+The regulatory impetus on systemic regulation emerging from the International Association of Insurance Supervisors (IAIS) holistic framework and the Solvency II review may lead to additional liquidity risk management requirements, including scenario testing.
 Restrictions and additional reporting on internal model capital requirements may also emerge from the Solvency II review.

-Restrictions on dividends could be re-imposed in crisis situations, bearing in mind that in 2020, EIOPA and the ACPR called for regulated entities to suspend dividend distributions.
-Furthermore, following the withdrawal of the UK from the EU, the introduction of a new local regulatory framework could lead to additional requirements for the UK branches of SCOR legal entities.
+Restrictions on dividends may be re-imposed in future crisis situations, bearing in mind that in 2020, EIOPA and the ACPR called for regulated entities to suspend dividend distributions.

 As part of the IAIS common framework for Internationally Active Insurance Groups (IAIGs), the "ComFrame", the IAIS intends to develop Insurance Capital Standards (ICSs) to be applied by all IAIGs, with full implementation in 2025.
 This could jeopardize the scope of recognition of diversification effects and the use of internal models and involve risks in terms of fair competition.